leonardodg01/CSharpNotepad/README.md

 # CSharpNotepad
-Notepad recreated in C# using Avalonia UI
+Notepad recreated in C# using WPF